chai-benchmarks/chai-benchmarks.github.io/_pages/03_publications.md

   [\[pdf\]](/assets/icpe17.pdf)
   [\[bibtex\]](/assets/icpe17.bib)

-* V. Garcia-Flores, J. Gómez-Luna, T. Grass, A. Rico, E. Ayguade, A. J. Peña **Evaluating the effect of last-level cache sharing on integrated GPU-CPU systems with heterogeneous applications.**
+* V. Garcia-Flores, J. Gómez-Luna, T. Grass, A. Rico, E. Ayguade, A. J. Peña.
+  **Evaluating the effect of last-level cache sharing on integrated GPU-CPU systems with heterogeneous applications.**
   In *Proceedings of IEEE International Symposium on Workload Characterization (IISWC)*, 2016.